Dr. Shankar Ghosh is an experimental physicist. He is best described as ...

 Shankar Ghosh in conversation with Sameera Iyengar

-“I worry about patterns,” says Shankar Ghosh.
+Natural laws, patterns that underlie the seeming chaos of nature, explain these movements, and suggest the solutions to address them.
+Such patterns found in nature are the subject of scientist Shankar Ghosh’s curiosity.
+“I worry about patterns,” says he.
 “Some patterns are easy to appreciate – stripes, dots, etc. Others are not so easy to understand and appreciate – they need some amount of data analysis.”

 Session curated by Arnab Bhattacharya

 RSVP for this session opens on Monday, 2nd March, 2020